brandon258/securestack-ops-platform/README.md

 # securestack-ops-platform

-Internal Developer Platform using Backstage, Ansible, Bash, and Python to automate secure app and network provisioning.
+Internal Developer Platform using Ansible, Bash, and Python to automate secure app and network provisioning.

 ## 💡 Use Case